-- An interpreter should be engaged as soon as the health star member determines that a child or family member may have difficulty in speaking understanding English, or has a background that may impact on the health statement ability to communicate with them.
-Health staff are required to seek assistance from an accredited interpreter.
-Where possible a Level III Health or Mental Health accredited interpreter should be used. - The Telephone Interpreter Service (TIS) 1450 provides a 24-hour telephone service and has a code of ethics that addresses confidentiality, accuracy and impartiality.
-Be aware of an epicific local prefecols your Health Service might have in place to access the TIS we the protected e.g. specific account numbers, to access the professional interpreter services. - Depending on the situation, SALD-Nierts can find it easier to discuss and disclose difficult and continential information to an interpreter over the phone rather than face-to-face - If a child is in immediate danger and the interpreter service is not available, consider using a family or community member.
+- An interpreter should be engaged as soon as the health staff member determines that a child or family member may have difficulty in speaking or understanding English, or has a background that may impact on the health staff member's ability to communicate with them.
+WA health system staff members are required to seek assistance from an accredited interpreter.
+Where possible a Level III Health or Mental Health accredited interpreter should be used. - The Telephone Interpreter Service (TIS) 131 450 provides a 24-hour telephone service and has a code of ethics that addresses confidentiality, accuracy and impartiality.
+Be aware of any specific local protocols your HSP might have in place to access the TIS.
+Use these protocols e.g. specific account numbers, to access the professional interpreter services. - Depending on the situation, CALD clients can find it easier to discuss and disclose difficult and confidential information to an interpreter over the phone rather than face-to-face. - If a child is in immediate danger and the interpreter service is not available, consider using a family or community member.
 Although this is best avoided on the grounds of a conflict of interest, it can be used as a last resort in an emergency.

-Relevant
+Relevant Services